Birkenhead Railway: Early history

 Interests in the Birkenhead docks were aware that they needed a railway connection to wards Manchester and the Lancashire manufacturing districts, to enable them to compete with the Port of Liverpool, served by the busy Liverpool and Manchester Railway (L&MR).
-The Birkenhead, Lancashire and Cheshire Junction Railway was incorporated on 26 June 1846 with capital of £1,500,000, to build a line from Chester to Walton Junction, near Warrington, where it would connect with the Grand Junction Railway (GJR), leading to Manchester.
+The Birkenhead, Lancashire and Cheshire Junction Railway was incorporated by the Birkenhead, Lancashire and Cheshire Junction Railway Act 1846 (9 & 10 Vict. c. xci) on 26 June 1846 with capital of £1,500,000, to build a line from Chester to Walton Junction, near Warrington, where it would connect with the Grand Junction Railway (GJR), leading to Manchester.
 The London and North Western Railway (LNWR) was formed by merging the GJR, the L&MR, and others on 16 July 1846.
 This left the BL&CJR out on its own, and its attempts to negotiate for access at Warrington and beyond were frustrated for some time.

 Acquisition of the Chester and Birkenhead Railway

 In late 1846 negotiations for a merger of the Chester and Birkenhead Railway and the Birkenhead, Lancashire and Cheshire Junction Railway were finalising.
-A Parliamentary Bill authorising the merger was submitted, and it was passed on 22 July 1847, but provisions for leasing by other companies, chiefly the LNWR, were removed because of concerns about interests other than development of the docks.
+A parliamentary bill authorising the merger was submitted, and it was passed as the Birkenhead, Lancashire and Cheshire Junction Railway and Chester and Birkenhead Railway Amalgamation Act 1847 (10 & 11 Vict. c. ccxxii) on 22 July 1847, but provisions for leasing by other companies, chiefly the LNWR, were removed because of concerns about interests other than development of the docks.
 Nevertheless the BL&CJR now controlled the Birkenhead line.